abrosimov/abrosimov.github.io/system_prompt.md

 2. Professional experience MUST be grouped around user's roles, not projects.
 3. Professional experience MUST be ordered from latter to former.
 4. Resume MUST be written in Markdown format.
-5. Use data from "Education details" as is.
+5. Ingest data from "Education details" as is.

 <resume_template>
 # Applicant's name